 Idle devices in Doze periodically enter a maintenance window, during which apps can complete pending activities (syncs, jobs, etc.).
 Doze then resumes sleep for a longer period of time, followed by another maintenance window.
 The platform continues the Doze sleep/maintenance sequence, increasing the length of idle each time, until a maximum of a few hours of sleep time is reached.
 At all times, a device in Doze remains aware of motion and immediately leaves Doze if motion is detected.

 System services (such as telephony) may be preloaded and exempted from Doze by default.
 Users can also exempt specific applications from Doze in the Settings menu.
-By default, Doze is disabled in the Android Open Source Project (AOSP).
-For details on enabling Doze, see Integrating Doze.
+By default, Doze is disabled in AOSP; for details on enabling Doze, see Integrating Doze.

 Doze support requires the device has a cloud messaging service, such as Google Cloud Messaging (GCM).
 This enables the device to know when to wake from Doze.